 Charlotte joined the Board in May 2018.
 She is a member of the EMEA Infrastructure and Natural Resources team and had been with Ontario Teachers' since 2015.
-She has been involved in a number of direct investments, including London City Airport and SGN Smart.
+She has been involved in a number of direct investments, including London City Airport, ADNOC, SGI and SGN Smart.
 Charlotte holds a B.Sc. from the London School of Economics and an MBA from the London Business School.
-She is Director of Galaxy Pipeline Assets Topco Limited, Apple Newco Limited, Western Topco Limited and Rubicon Topco Limited.
-Charlotte serves as the Chair of the Finance Committee.
-She is also member of the People and Reward Committee and the Stakeholder, Environment and Customer Committee.
+Charlotte is also director of Galaxy Pipeline Assets Topco Limited, Apple Newco Limited and SGI.
+Charlotte serves as the Chair of the Finance Committee and the People and Reward Committee.
+She is also member of the Stakeholder, Environment and Customer Committee.

-Delphine Voeltzel, Non-executive Director
+Martin Catchpole, Non-executive Director